aalexeeva/summer_school/XSOLLA Getting started en.md

-user |object|Object with user information. user.id|object|Mandatory object with data about the user ID. user.id.value|string|User ID. user.name|object|An Object with information about the user's nick. user.name.value|string|The Nickname of the user. user.email|object|Object with information about the user's email. user.email.value|string|Email of the user.
-Must be valid under RFC 822. user.phone|object|Object with information about the user's phone. user.phone.value|string|User's phone Number. user.country|object|Object with information about the user's country. user.country.value|string|Two-Letter country designation according to [ISO 3166-1 alpha-2](https://wikipedia.org/wiki/ISO_3166-1_alpha-2). user.country.allow_modify|boolean|Allow to change country on payment page.
+user |object|Object with user information. user.id|object|Mandatory object with data about the user ID. user.id.value|string|User ID. user.name|object|Object with information about the user name. user.name.value|string|User nickname. user.email|object|Object with information about the user email. user.email.value|string|User email.
+Must be valid under RFC 822. user.phone|object|Object with information about the user phone. user.phone.value|string|User phone number. user.country|object|Object with information about the user country. user.country.value|string|Two-letter country designation according to [ISO 3166-1 alpha-2](https://wikipedia.org/wiki/ISO_3166-1_alpha-2). user.country.allow_modify|boolean|Allow to change country on payment page.
 Default is 'false'. user.attributes|object|Object with user attribute data needed to filter the list of items.
-Parameters are passed to the JSON hash in key-value pairs. user.steam_id|object|Object with steam user ID data. user.steam_id.value|string|The Steam ID of the user. user.tracking_id|object|Object with the Tracking ID data of the user. user.tracking_id.value|string|Unique Tracking ID (used for advertising campaigns). user.public_id.value|string|Parameter that uniquely identifies the user.
+Parameters are passed to the JSON hash in key-value pairs. user.steam_id|object|Object with user Steam ID data. user.steam_id.value|string|User Steam ID. user.tracking_id|object|Object with the user Tracking ID data. user.tracking_id.value|string|Unique Tracking ID (used for advertising campaigns). user.public_id.value|string|Parameter that uniquely identifies the user.
 Unlike user ID, it is known to the user (email address, nickname, etc.).
-The parameter can be used when paying for a purchase outside the game store (for example, the game button in the payment terminals). user.utm|object|Object with data about the characteristics of the traffic. user.utm.utm_source|string|Traffic Source. user.utm.utm_medium|string|Traffic Channel (contextual advertising, display advertising, email-mailing). user.utm.utm_campaign|string|Campaign Name (transliterated or translated into English). user.utm.utm_term|string|Campaign Keyword.
+The parameter can be used when paying for a purchase outside the game store (for example, the game button in the payment terminals). user.utm|object|Object with data about the traffic characteristics. user.utm.utm_source|string|Traffic source. user.utm.utm_medium|string|Traffic channel (contextual advertising, display advertising, email-mailing). user.utm.utm_campaign|string|Campaign name (transliterated or translated into English). user.utm.utm_term|string|Campaign keyword.
 When using this option, the statistics data will be collected on those keywords, which are used for targeting advertising campaigns (no search queries).
-In Google Analytics, the content of the utm_term label falls into a single report with search queries. user.utm.utm_content|string|The Contents of the campaign. user.is_legal|boolean|Whether the user is a legal entity. user.legal|object|Object with the details of the legal entity.
-The object and all its parameters are required if the value ‘true’is passed to user.is_legal. user.legal.name|string|The Full legal name. user.legal.address|string|Full legal address. user.legal.vat_id|string|Individual taxpayer ID. user.legal.country|string|Two-Letter country designation according to [ISO 3166-1 alpha-2](https://wikipedia.org/wiki/ISO_3166-1_alpha-2). settings|object|Object containing project settings. settings.external_id|string|External transaction ID. settings.project_id|integer|ID of the Xsolla game.
-Is present in Your account.
+In Google Analytics, the content of the utm_term label falls into a single report with search queries. user.utm.utm_content|string|The contents of the campaign. user.is_legal|boolean|Whether the user is a legal entity. user.legal|object|Object with the legal entity details.
+The object and all its parameters are required if the value ‘true’ is passed to user.is_legal. user.legal.name|string|Full legal name. user.legal.address|string|Full legal address. user.legal.vat_id|string|Individual taxpayer ID. user.legal.country|string|Two-letter country designation according to [ISO 3166-1 alpha-2](https://wikipedia.org/wiki/ISO_3166-1_alpha-2). settings|object|Object containing project settings. settings.external_id|string|External transaction ID. settings.project_id|integer|Game ID in the XSOLLA.
+Is present in user account.
 Mandatory. settings.language|string|Preferred interface language.
 Two-letter designation (lowercase) according to ISO 639-1 is used. settings.return_url|string|URL of the page to which the user will be redirected after making a payment.
 The parameters 'user_id', 'foreigninvoice', 'invoice_id' and 'status' will be automatically added to the link. settings.currency|string|Preferred payment currency.
-The three-letter currency designation according to ISO 4217 is used. settings.mode|string|the Attribute to test payments that you want to pass a value of 'sandbox'.
-When you make a test payment, the URL for the payment page will be <https://sandbox-secure.xsolla.com>. settings.payment_method|integer|ID of the payment method. settings.payment_widget|string|Payment Widget.
+The three-letter currency designation according to ISO 4217 is used. settings.mode|string|Attribute for making test payments to which the value of the 'sandbox' is to be transferred.
+When the payment is for test, the URL for the payment page will be <https://sandbox-secure.xsolla.com>. settings.payment_method|integer|Payment method ID. settings.payment_widget|string|Payment widget.
 Takes the values 'paybycash' or 'giftcard'.
-When you pass this parameter, the user is redirected to the Pay with Cash or Gift Cards widget, respectively. settings.ui|object|Object with interface settings. settings.ui.theme|string|The appearance of the interface charge.
-Can take values 'default' (default) or 'default_dark'. settings.ui.size|string|Size of the payment interface.
-Depending on the required size of the payment interface, the parameter can take the following values: <ul><li>'small': The smallest size of the payment interface.
-Used in cases where the window size is strictly limited (size: 620 x 630).</li><li>'medium': recommended size of the payment interface is optimal when opened in lightbox (size: 740 x 760).</li><li>'large': it is desirable to open in a new window/tab (size: 820 x 840).</li></ul>
+When this parameter is passed, the user is redirected to the 'Pay with Cash' or 'Gift Cards' widget, respectively. settings.ui|object|Object with interface settings. settings.ui.theme|string|The appearance of the interface charge.
+Can take values 'default' (default) or 'default_dark'. settings.ui.size|string|Payment interface size.
+Depending on the required payment interface size, the parameter can take the following values: <ul><li>'small': the smallest payment interface size.
+Used in cases where the window size is strictly limited (size: 620 x 630).</li><li>'medium': recommended payment interface size is optimal when opened in lightbox (size: 740 x 760).</li><li>'large': it is desirable to open in a new window/tab (size: 820 x 840).</li></ul>
 settings.ui.version|string|The type of the device.
 It can be either 'desktop' (default) or 'mobile'. settings.ui.desktop|object|Object with settings data for the desktop version. settings.ui.desktop.header|object|Object with header settings. settings.ui.desktop.header.is_visible|boolean|Visibility of header.
-Indicates whether the header should be displayed on the payment page. settings.ui.desktop.header.visible_logo|boolean|Visibility of the logo.
-If the value is 'true', the logo will be displayed in the header (you must first send the file with the logo to your Manager). settings.ui.desktop.header.visible_name|boolean|Visibility of the game name.
+Indicates whether the header should be displayed on the payment page. settings.ui.desktop.header.visible_logo|boolean|Logo visibility.
+If value is 'true', the logo will be displayed in the header (firstly send the file with the logo to  Manager). settings.ui.desktop.header.visible_name|boolean|Game name visibility.
 Whether the game name should be displayed in the header. settings.ui.desktop.header.visible_purchase|boolean|Visibility of the description of purchase (purchase.description.value) to be displayed in the header, default is ‘true’. settings.ui.desktop.header.type|string|Appearance header.
-It can take the values 'compact' (the name of the game and the user ID will not be shown in the header) or 'normal'. settings.ui.desktop.header.close_button|boolean|Visibility of the close button in the desktop version of the payment interface.
+It can take the values 'compact' (the game name and user ID will not be shown in the header) or 'normal'. settings.ui.desktop.header.close_button|boolean|Close button visibility in the desktop version of the payment interface.
 Clicking on the button closes the payment interface and redirects the user to the address specified in the "settings" parameter.return_url".
-Default is 'false'. settings.ui.desktop.subscription_list|object|an Object containing data to configure a list of subscriptions. settings.ui.desktop.subscription_list.layout|string|list Template.
-Takes the values 'list' (default) or 'grid'. settings.ui.desktop.subscription_list.description|string|Description of the subscription list that appears before the list of recurrent plans in the payment interface. settings.ui.desktop.subscription_list.display_local_price|boolean|If true and if the user's local currency is different from the plan's base currency, the user will see two prices: the price in local currency and the price in the base currency of the plan. settings.ui.desktop.virtual_item_list|object|An Object containing data to configure a list of items. settings.ui.desktop.virtual_item_list.layout|string|list Template.
-Takes the values 'list' (default) or 'grid'. settings.ui.desktop.virtual_item_list.button_with_price|boolean|If true, the price of the item will be shown inside the button.
-If 'false', the price will be to the left of the button.
+Default is 'false'. settings.ui.desktop.subscription_list|object|Object containing data to configure a list of subscriptions. settings.ui.desktop.subscription_list.layout|string|List template.
+Takes the values 'list' (default) or 'grid'. settings.ui.desktop.subscription_list.description|string|Description of the subscription list that appears before the list of recurrent plans in the payment interface. settings.ui.desktop.subscription_list.display_local_price|boolean|If value is 'true' and if the user local currency is different from the plan base currency, the user will see two prices: the price in local currency and the price in the base plan currency. settings.ui.desktop.virtual_item_list|object|Object containing data to configure a list of items. settings.ui.desktop.virtual_item_list.layout|string|List template.
+Takes the values 'list' (default) or 'grid'. settings.ui.desktop.virtual_item_list.button_with_price|boolean|If value is 'true', the item price will be shown inside the button.
+If 'false', the price will be located to the left of the button.
 Default is 'false'. settings.ui.desktop.virtual_item_list.view|string|Displays a list of virtual item groups either as a vertical menu or as a horizontal menu above the window.
-Takes the values 'horizontal_navigation' or 'vertical' (default). settings.ui.desktop.virtual_currency_list|object|An Object containing data to configure a list of packages of virtual currency. settings.ui.desktop.virtual_currency_list.description|string|Here you can send the text about the virtual currency.
-The text appears before the list of virtual currency packages in the payment interface. settings.ui.desktop.virtual_currency_list.button_with_price|boolean|If true, the price of the item will be shown inside the button.
-If 'false', the price will be to the left of the button.
-Default is 'false'. settings.ui.header.visible_virtual_currency_balance|boolean|Visibility of the header element in the payment interface.
-Default is 'true'. settings.ui.mobile.mode|string|The User can only make a payment using stored payment methods.
-Takes the value 'saved_accounts'. settings.ui.mobile.header.close_button|boolean|Visibility of the "Close" button in the mobile version of the payment interface.
+Takes the values 'horizontal_navigation' or 'vertical' (default). settings.ui.desktop.virtual_currency_list|object|Object containing data to configure a list of packages of virtual currency. settings.ui.desktop.virtual_currency_list.description|string|Virtual currency description text.
+It appears before the list of virtual currency packages in the payment interface. settings.ui.desktop.virtual_currency_list.button_with_price|boolean|If value is 'true', the item price will be shown inside the button.
+If it 'false', the price will be located to the left of the button.
+Default is 'false'. settings.ui.header.visible_virtual_currency_balance|boolean|Header visibility in the payment interface.
+Default is 'true'. settings.ui.mobile.mode|string|User can only make a payment using stored payment methods.
+Takes the value 'saved_accounts'. settings.ui.mobile.header.close_button|boolean|"Close" button visibility in the mobile version of the payment interface.
 Clicking on the button closes the payment interface and redirects the user to the address specified in the "settings" parameter.return_url".
-Default is 'false'. settings.ui.mobile.footer.is_visible|boolean|Footer Visibility in the mobile version of the payment interface. settings.ui.license_url|string|Link to license agreement. settings.ui.components|object|Object with menu item settings data. settings.ui.components.virtual_items|object|Object with item menu setting data. settings.ui.components.virtual_items.order|integer|Place tabs in the menu. settings.ui.components.virtual_items.hidden|boolean|Visibility of the tab in the menu. settings.ui.components.virtual_items.selected_group|string|The Group that will be selected when the tab is opened. settings.ui.components.virtual_items.selected_item|string|The Item to be selected when the tab is opened.
-The item number must be transferred. settings.ui.components.virtual_currency|object|Object with the data settings menu for the virtual currency. settings.ui.components.virtual_currency.custom_amount|boolean|Ability to enter an arbitrary amount of virtual currency in the payment interface. settings.ui.components.virtual_currency.order|integer|Place tabs in the menu. settings.ui.components.virtual_currency.hidden|boolean|Visibility of the tab in the menu. settings.ui.components.subscriptions|object|Object with subscription menu settings data. settings.ui.components.subscriptions.order|integer|Place tabs in the menu. settings.ui.components.subscriptions.hidden|boolean|Visibility of the tab in the menu. settings.ui.mode|string|Payment interface in the personal account mode.
+Default is 'false'. settings.ui.mobile.footer.is_visible|boolean|Footer visibility in the mobile version of the payment interface. settings.ui.license_url|string|Link to license agreement. settings.ui.components|object|Object with menu item settings data. settings.ui.components.virtual_items|object|Object with item menu setting data. settings.ui.components.virtual_items.order|integer|Tab's place in the menu. settings.ui.components.virtual_items.hidden|boolean|Tab visibility in the menu. settings.ui.components.virtual_items.selected_group|string|The group that will be selected when the tab is opened. settings.ui.components.virtual_items.selected_item|string|Item to be selected when the tab is opened.
+The item number must be transferred. settings.ui.components.virtual_currency|object|Object with the data settings menu for the virtual currency. settings.ui.components.virtual_currency.custom_amount|boolean|Ability to enter an arbitrary amount of virtual currency in the payment interface. settings.ui.components.virtual_currency.order|integer|Tab's place in the menu. settings.ui.components.virtual_currency.hidden|boolean|Tab visibility in the menu. settings.ui.components.subscriptions|object|Object with subscription menu settings data. settings.ui.components.subscriptions.order|integer|Tab's place in the menu. settings.ui.components.subscriptions.hidden|boolean|Tab visibility in the menu. settings.ui.mode|string|Payment interface in the personal account mode.
 Takes the value 'user_account'.
-Header contains only the navigation menu of the Personal account; excludes the possibility of selecting an item and paying for the purchase; personal account mode is available only in desktop-mode. settings.ui.user_account|object|Object with user account data. settings.ui.user_account.info|object|'My Account' page. settings.ui.user_account.info.order|integer|Place tabs in the menu. settings.ui.user_account.info.enable|boolean|Visibility tab in the menu.
-Default is 'false'. settings.ui.user_account.history|object|User's History Page. settings.ui.user_account.history.order|integer|Place tabs in the menu. settings.ui.user_account.history.enable|boolean|Visibility of the tab in the menu.
-Default is 'false'. settings.ui.user_account.payment_accounts|object|'My payment accounts' page. settings.ui.user_account.payment_accounts.order|integer|Place tabs in the menu. settings.ui.user_account.payment_accounts.enable|boolean|Visibility of the tab in the menu.
-Default is 'false'. settings.ui.user_account.subscriptions|object|Subscription Management Page. settings.ui.user_account.subscriptions.order|integer|Place tabs in the menu. settings.ui.user_account.subscriptions.enable|boolean|Visibility of the tab in the menu.
+Header contains only the navigation menu of the Personal account; excludes the possibility of selecting an item and paying for the purchase; personal account mode is available only in desktop-mode. settings.ui.user_account|object|Object with user account data. settings.ui.user_account.info|object|'My Account' page. settings.ui.user_account.info.order|integer|Tab's place in the menu. settings.ui.user_account.info.enable|boolean|Visibility tab in the menu.
+Default is 'false'. settings.ui.user_account.history|object|User History page. settings.ui.user_account.history.order|integer|Tab's place in the menu. settings.ui.user_account.history.enable|boolean|Tab visibility in the menu.
+Default is 'false'. settings.ui.user_account.payment_accounts|object|'My payment accounts' page. settings.ui.user_account.payment_accounts.order|integer|Tab's place in the menu. settings.ui.user_account.payment_accounts.enable|boolean|Tab visibility in the menu.
+Default is 'false'. settings.ui.user_account.subscriptions|object|Subscription Management page. settings.ui.user_account.subscriptions.order|integer|Tab's place in the menu. settings.ui.user_account.subscriptions.enable|boolean|Tab visibility in the menu.
 Default is 'false'. settings.shipping_enabled|boolean|Display the page enter the address of the saver.
-Default is 'false'. purchase|object|Object with order information. purchase.virtual_currency|object|Object with virtual currency data. purchase.virtual_currency.quantity|float|The Amount of virtual currency in the order. purchase.virtual_currency.currency|string|Currency of the virtual currency package, on the basis of which all calculations will be made. purchase.virtual_items|object|Object with object data. purchase.virtual_items.currency|string|Currency of the item in the order, on the basis of which all calculations will be made. purchase.virtual_items.items|array|Array with item data. purchase.virtual_items.items.sku|string|item ID (article). purchase.virtual_items.items.amount|integer|Number of copies of the item in the order. purchase.virtual_items.available_groups|array|Array with data about groups of subjects.
-Only items from the specified groups will be shown in the payment interface. purchase.subscription|object|Object with subscription data. purchase.subscription.plan_id|string|ID of the recurrent plan. purchase.subscription.operation|string|The Type of operation to apply to the user's subscription plan.
-To change the subscription plan, you must pass the ‘change_plan’value in this parameter.
-In the purchase parameter.subscription.plan_id you must pass the ID of the new subscription plan. purchase.subscription.product_id|string|ID of the recurrent product. purchase.subscription.currency|string|Currency of the recurrent plan in the order, on the basis of which all calculations will be made. purchase.subscription.available_plans|array|Array with data about subscription plans.
-Only plans from this list will be shown in the payment interface. purchase.subscription.trial_days|integer|Number of days of the trial period. purchase.pin_codes|object|Object with key data. purchase.pin_codes.currency|string|key Currency in the order, on the basis of which all calculations will be made. purchase.pin_codes.codes|array|Array with key data. purchase.pin_codes.codes.digital_content|string|article of the game, configured in Your account. purchase.pin_codes.codes.drm|string|DRM is the platform on which the game will be available.
+Default is 'false'. purchase|object|Object with order information. purchase.virtual_currency|object|Object with virtual currency data. purchase.virtual_currency.quantity|float|Amount of virtual currency in the order. purchase.virtual_currency.currency|string|Currency of the virtual currency package, on the basis of which all calculations will be made. purchase.virtual_items|object|Object with object data. purchase.virtual_items.currency|string|Currency of the item in the order, on the basis of which all calculations will be made. purchase.virtual_items.items|array|Array with item data. purchase.virtual_items.items.sku|string|Item ID (vendor code). purchase.virtual_items.items.amount|integer|Number of item copies  in the order. purchase.virtual_items.available_groups|array|Array with data about groups of subjects.
+Only items from the specified groups will be shown in the payment interface. purchase.subscription|object|Object with subscription data. purchase.subscription.plan_id|string|Recurrent plan ID. purchase.subscription.operation|string|Type of operation to apply to the user's subscription plan.
+To change the subscription plan, is needed to pass the ‘change_plan’value in this parameter.
+In the purchase parameter.subscription.plan_id is needed to pass the ID of the new subscription plan. purchase.subscription.product_id|string|Recurrent product ID. purchase.subscription.currency|string|Recurrent plan currency in the order, on the basis of which all calculations will be made. purchase.subscription.available_plans|array|Array with data about subscription plans.
+Only plans from this list will be shown in the payment interface. purchase.subscription.trial_days|integer|Number of days in the trial period. purchase.pin_codes|object|Object with key data. purchase.pin_codes.currency|string|Key currency in the order, on the basis of which all calculations will be made. purchase.pin_codes.codes|array|Array with key data. purchase.pin_codes.codes.digital_content|string|Game vendor code, configured in Personal account. purchase.pin_codes.codes.drm|string|DRM-platform on which the game will be available.
 Can take values 'steam', 'playstation', 'xbox', 'uplay', 'origin', 'drmfree', 'gog', 'epicgames', 'nintendo_eshop', 'discord_game_store' or 'oculus'.
-Please make sure that the required DRM platform is configured in Your personal account.
-If the value is not passed in the token, the platform specified by the user in the payment interface will be selected. purchase.pin_codes.upgrade|object|Object with upgrade information. purchase.pin_codes.upgrade.id_user_history|integer|ID of the record containing data about the user and the packages he / she owns. purchase.pin_codes.upgrade.id|integer|ID of an upgrade. purchase.checkout|object|Object with order information. purchase.checkout.currency|string|order Currency.
-The three-letter currency designation according to ISO 4217 is used. purchase.checkout.amount|float|Order Amount. purchase.description|object|Object with a description of the object. purchase.description.value|string|The description of the item.
-It will be displayed in the payment interface and email receipt. purchase.gift|object|Object with information about the gift. purchase.gift.giver_id|string|ID of the donor. purchase.gift.message|string|Message from the giver. purchase.gift.hide_giver_from_receiver|string|Data Visibility of the gift giver to the gift recipient.
-Default is 'true'. purchase.gift.friends|array|Array with data about friends. purchase.gift.friends.id|string|ID the gift recipient. purchase.gift.friends.name|string|The Nickname of the gift recipient. purchase.gift.friends.email|string|Email of the gift recipient. purchase.coupon_code|object|Object with information about the promotional code for a discount or bonuses when buying. purchase.coupon_code.value|string|The value of the promotional code. purchase.coupon_code.hidden|boolean|Visibility of the field for entering the promo code in the payment interface.
+Please make sure that the required DRM-platform is configured in Personal account.
+If the value is not passed in the token, the platform specified by the user in the payment interface will be selected. purchase.pin_codes.upgrade|object|Object with upgrade information. purchase.pin_codes.upgrade.id_user_history|integer|Record ID containing data about the user and the packages he/she owns. purchase.pin_codes.upgrade.id|integer|Upgrade ID. purchase.checkout|object|Object with order information. purchase.checkout.currency|string|Order currency.
+The three-letter currency designation according to ISO 4217 is used. purchase.checkout.amount|float|Order amount. purchase.description|object|Object with an item description. purchase.description.value|string|Item description.
+It will be displayed in the payment interface and email receipt. purchase.gift|object|Object with information about the gift. purchase.gift.giver_id|string|Gift giver ID. purchase.gift.message|string|Message from the giver. purchase.gift.hide_giver_from_receiver|string|Data visibility of the gift giver to the gift recipient.
+Default is 'true'. purchase.gift.friends|array|Array with friends data. purchase.gift.friends.id|string|Gift recipient ID . purchase.gift.friends.name|string|Gift recipient nickname. purchase.gift.friends.email|string|Gift recipient email. purchase.coupon_code|object|Object with information about the promotional code for a discount or bonuses when buying. purchase.coupon_code.value|string|Promo code value. purchase.coupon_code.hidden|boolean|Field for entering the promo code visibility in the payment interface.
 Default is 'false'. custom_parameters|object|Additional parameters sent in the JSON hash of pairs key-value.

 If any parameter was passed in an incorrect format, the token cannot be issued.
 422 HTTP code will be returned, the JSON object in the body of the response will contain information about the error.
 The "extended_message" parameter specifies which parameters were passed incorrectly.